InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

-When defining a new Section, regional policy writers should consider the above format to describe their segment.
+When defining a new Section, regional policy writers should consider the above format to describe their section.

 <table>